-PEN film is short for polyethylene naphthalate, and fills the performance gap between polyester films and high performance polyimide films.
-Teonex® PEN film is the product of choice for harsh environment applications, particularly those seeing high temperatures.
+PEN film is short for polyethylene naphthalate, and fills the performance gap between polyester PET films and high performance polyimide films.
+Tekra carries Kaladex® and Teonex® brand PEN films for harsh environment applications, particularly those seeing high temperatures.

-Teonex® PEN films should be considered a specialty product offering.
-They are manufactured in gauges from 1 mil to 10 mil.
+Polyester PEN films should be considered a specialty product offering.
+They are manufactured in gauges from 0.6 mil to 10 mil.
 Based on volume, stocking programs can be established to lessen the impact of product availability and lead times.

 What are the key differences between PEN vs PET?

-Teonex® PEN film has many superior properties such as strength, heat resistance, anti-hydrolysis, dimensional stability and low oligomer extraction.
+Kaladex® and Teonex® PEN films have many superior properties over PET such as strength, heat resistance, anti-hydrolysis, dimensional stability, and low oligomer extraction.
 Because of these performance characteristics, PEN film has the potential to replace other engineering films, such as polyimides, with better cost effectiveness.
 Like polyester PET films, PEN films also have good dielectric properties, chemical resistance, and handling properties.